-God open us to your love
+God open us to your love.

-We pray for those whose family member or friend has died as a result of their abuse.
+We pray for those who have a family member or friend who

+has died as a result of their abuse.

-God open us to your holy grief
+God open us to your holy grief.

 We acknowledge with gratitude the work of the Royal Commission who enabled survivors to speak of their suffering, showed us our sin and called us to mend our ways.